 - Micro risk if water activity targets aren’t tightly controlled

-One of the most overlooked levers here is packaging.
+Packaging is often overlooked.
 Gummies can be surprisingly packaging-limited: the wrong barrier can accelerate moisture shift or oxidation, even if the formula is solid.
-A stability-minded program considers water activity targets, oxygen sensitivity, and real distribution conditions-not just a best-case storage assumption.
+A good stability program considers water activity targets, oxygen sensitivity, and real distribution conditions—not just a best-case storage assumption.

 Staying compliant without overreaching